navDhammu/habiteer/README.md

 #### Firebase
 I decided to use firebase because it provides an easy way to create a full stack app without writing backend code.
 As my focus is currently in front end development, I did not want to invest time learning back end, although it is something I eventually plan on doing.
 Nonetheless, using firebase gave me exposure to backend infrastructure like cloud functions and databases.
 One of the challenges I had with this project was how to structure the firebase firestore database optimally to avoid costly operations and also to structure the data in a way that allows room for future growth as I add more features.

+## Installation
+In the project directory, run:

+`npm start`

+Open http://localhost:3000 to view in browser